 We spent around 45 minutes exploring the area and taking photos.
-Although this is one of Iceland’s most popular attractions and there are plenty of tourists, the area does not feel overly crowded.
-Visitors have plenty of opportunities to photograph the geyser eruptions.
+Although this is one of Iceland’s most popular attractions and there are plenty of tourists, the site does not feel overly crowded.
+As a result, visitors have plenty of opportunities to photograph the geyser eruptions.

 The following stop on the Golden Circle and one of the most incredible sights in Iceland is the Gulfoss Waterfall, seen from a dizzying height.
 The two-tiered waterfall plunges an astounding 32m into the Hvita River.
 Rafting tours are popular in the summer months.